One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

-Let us start with a simple observation on a significance of the ``bounded-error probability'' requirement of 1qfa's.
-By augmenting $\oneqfa_{(a(n),b(n))}$ with randomized advice, we can define $\oneqfa_{(a(n),b(n))}/Rn$ as a generalization of $\oneqfa/Rn$.
-Recall from Section \ref{sec:introduction} that the notation ``${\rm ALL}$'' denotes the collection of all languages.
-When error bounds of 1qfa's become exactly $1/2$, by an adequate choice of randomized advice, those 1qfa's can recognize all languages.
+Let us start with a simple observation on significance of the ``bounded-error probability'' requirement for 1qfa's.
+By augmenting $\oneqfa_{(a(n),b(n))}$ with randomized advice, we can define $\oneqfa_{(a(n),b(n))}/Rn$ as a parametrization of $\oneqfa/Rn$.
+Recall from Section \ref{sec:introduction} that the notation ``${\rm ALL}$'' indicates the collection of all languages.
+When the error probability of 1qfa's becomes arbitrarily close to $1/2$ (known as {\em unbounded-error probability}), a dexterous choice of randomized advice can make those underlying 1qfa's recognize all languages; thus, the lemma below follows.

 \begin{lemma} $\oneqfa_{(1/2,1/2)}/Rn = {\rm ALL}$. \end{lemma}